-After the death of their loved ones in a tragic plane crash 'Harrison Ford' and Kristin Scott Thomas find each others keys in each others loved ones posessions and realize that they were having an affair and must figure out all the details.Written by
+After the death of their loved ones in a tragic plane crash, Police Sergeant Dutch Van Den Broek (Harrison Ford) and U.S. Representative Kay Chandler (Dame Kristin Scott Thomas) find keys in the possessions their loved ones left behind.
+They realize the two had been having an affair and are determined to discover all of the details.Written by

 Dutch and Kay exit the airport, presumably either Reagan National or Dulles, upon their return from Miami.
 Dutch says something like, "I live in Northwest," referring to NW Washington DC.
 The Lincoln Memorial is behind them as they drive across Memorial Bridge, which means they are going into Virginia and away from DC, which is the wrong way.
 See more »

 8 of 15 people found this review helpful.